malhashemi/svelte-graphics/README.md

 # Svelte Graphics

-The only svelte graphics package you will ever need.

 Svelte Graphics is a library of svelte components created from numerous royalty-free illustrations and icons.

 ## Install